 Aims of scientific research

 Scientific research has as its object all the manifestations, transformations and laws related to that grandiose phenomenon, of extreme and perhaps infinite dimensions, which we call the physical universe, investigated both at a cosmic level (astronomy, cosmology, physics, astrophysics, chemistry, etc.) and at a local level, limited to our planet (chemistry, biology, life sciences, human sciences, etc.).
-For now we lack the ability to acquire data on any similar phenomena occurring in worlds located beyond the boundaries of our solar system.
+Currently we lack the ability to acquire data on any similar phenomena occurring in worlds located beyond the boundaries of our solar system.
 As seen in the section on life on earth, the phenomena investigated by science manifest themselves and are perceived by us in the temporal dimension.
-The transformations occurring within this dimension have been retraced by the scientific investigation in the opposite direction to that in which they manifested, starting from the current situation, which presents itself as extraordinarily complex, differentiated and very rich in embodied information.
+The transformations occurring within this dimension have been retraced by scientific investigation in the opposite direction to that in which they manifested, starting from the current situation, which shows an extraordinary complexity, differentiated and very rich in embodied information.
 Scientific knowledge tells us that today's world represents the evolution of a process that began about 13 billion years ago, in an age so remote as not to allow significant references.
-In its initial phase the state in which the energy of the universe spread itself was almost completely undifferentiated, and the amount of information incorporated was minimal.
-However, that energy must already have, in the potential state, all the features and laws necessary to allow the subsequent transformations and enrichments of information that would have led to the current complexity of the localized worlds.
-What we commonly define as matter is nothing but a concept linked to our way of perceiving the world through the senses.
+In its initial phase the state in which the energy of the universe spread itself was practically completely undifferentiated, and the amount of information incorporated was minimal.
+However, that energy should already have, in the potential state, all the features and laws necessary to allow the subsequent transformations and enrichments of information that would have led to the current complexity of the localized worlds.
+What we commonly define as matter is nothing but a concept linked to our way of perceiving the world through our senses.
 In the scientific field, the concept that best defines matter is that of mass, a form of energy transformed according to the well-known Einstain equation.

 The scientific method

 But how can we be sure that things went exactly this way?
 What guarantees can science offer us about the conclusions it reaches?
 To answer these questions we must bear in mind the essence of the scientific method, which proceeds through three phases.
-The first consists in the observation and collection of data related to each aspect of the investigated phenomena, data that must be quantitatively as precise and reliable as possible, almost always obtained through surveys and instrumental measurements.
-Today it is taken for granted the importance and reliability of the instruments as a means of recording and also of data processing, and it should be remembered that the dawn of scientific research coincided with the manufacture of the first microscopes, telescopes, clocks and other instruments for observation and measurement.
-The collection of quantitative data and of observations makes it possible to elaborate a representative and descriptive scheme of the phenomenon as reliable as possible.
+The first consists in the observation and collection of data related to each aspect of the investigated phenomena, data that must be quantitatively as precise and reliable as possible, almost always obtained through investigations and instrumental measurements.
+Today it is taken for granted the importance and reliability of the instruments as a means of recording and also of data processing, and it should be remembered that the dawn of scientific research coincided with the manufacture of the first microscopes, telescopes, clocks and other instruments, ever more precise, for observation and measurement.
+The collection of quantitative data and observations allows scientists to develop a representative and descriptive scheme of the phenomenon that is as reliable as possible.

-Finally, there is a third, very important phase, which consists in conceiving and carrying out experiments that confirm and validate a hypothesis or produce a certain result.
+Finally, there is a third, very important phase, which consists in conceiving and carrying out experiments that confirm and validate a hypothesis and produce the expected results.
 In other words, an effect must first be foreseen, in the light of a developed hypothesis, and then confirmed by one or more experiments.
-Only at this point does a hypothesis or theory become validated scientific knowledge, which translates into effective power for humans, enabling them to act more effectively to achieve their goals (positive or negative).
+Only at this point does a hypothesis or theory become validated scientific knowledge, which translates into effective power for humans, enabling them to act more effectively to achieve their goals (be they positive or negative).
 As we can see, the tests to which scientific knowledge must undergo before becoming such have a binding character, which leaves no room for doubt if the expected results are confirmed.
 The best guarantee for the validity of scientific research is given by the experimental nature of science, and scientists should always be ready to suspend judgment on any theory not supported by experimental validations.
-In this respect the scientist is much less free than the philosopher, who can train in the field of reason, logic and creativity of thought without having to submit to the burden of experimental proof.
+In this respect the scientist is much less free than the philosopher, who can speculate in the field of reason, logic and creativity of thought without having to submit to the burden of experimental proof.